boros41/lucky-diamonds/README.md

 # Lucky Diamonds

-One-line casino inspired slot machine where triple diamonds is MAXWIN!
+One-line casino inspired slot machine where triple diamonds is MAXWIN!\
+Many features yet to come and will implement them when I am less busy with school.

 ## Demo